One-Round Hogan: Plot

-Robert Emmet Hogan (Monte Blue), the son of famed pugilist Tim Hogan (James J. Jeffries), has earned the nickname "One Round Hogan" for his uncanny ability to knock out opponents in the first round.
-His close friend Ed Davis (Tom Gallery) aspires to enter the boxing world himself.
-However, Ed's sister Helen Davis (Leila Hyams) despises the prize ring lifestyle and pleads with Ed to give up his fighting ambitions.
+Robert Emmet Hogan, the son of famed pugilist Tim Hogan, has earned the nickname "One Round Hogan" for his uncanny ability to knock out opponents in the first round.
+His close friend Ed Davis aspires to enter the boxing world himself.
+However, Ed's sister Helen Davis despises the prize ring lifestyle and pleads with Ed to give up his fighting ambitions.

 To win Helen's approval, Ed convinces Robert to pose as a respectable businessman rather than a boxer when they meet Helen.
 Helen is instantly taken with the charming and polite "businessman," but her affection turns to scorn when she later recognizes him as the feared champion "One Round Hogan" from newspaper photos.
 Despite Robert's efforts to regain her trust, Helen views boxing as a brutal and dishonorable sport.

-Meanwhile, Ed's manager, the unscrupulous "Big Joe" Morgan (Frank Hagney), sees great potential in Ed as a fighter and pushes him aggressively toward a big fight.
+Meanwhile, Ed's manager, the unscrupulous "Big Joe" Morgan, sees great potential in Ed as a fighter and pushes him aggressively toward a big fight.
 Morgan's ambition blinds him to Ed's readiness or safety, and he orchestrates a dirty trick—drugging Ed's scheduled opponent Herman Lecky so the fight cannot proceed.
 To pacify the angry crowd demanding a match, the promoter is forced to substitute Ed against Robert Hogan.

 Though reluctant to fight his friend, Robert agrees to the match only if Ed promises to quit boxing if he is knocked out in the first round.
 The fight is a sham—Robert quickly knocks Ed out.
 In the dressing room, an enraged Morgan assaults the defeated Ed with a brutal punch to the heart, killing him.